DevOps-Cert/linuxsystemadministration/README.md

 As you will be running more than one identical Ubuntu box; it makes some sense to maintain local LAN copies of packages you are going to be using to speed up installation.
 There is no one size fits all; merely different ways of approaching the problem.
 Additional resources: [Cache APT packages with Squid proxy](http://www.rushiagr.com/blog/2015/06/05/cache-apt-packages-with-squid-proxy/)
 ### squid-deb-proxy
 This is the easiest solution and easiest to maintain and install.
 It requires no configuration on the client side other than , and almost or no configuration on the server side.
-Therefore, this will be used by default.
+Therefore, this will be used by default.  lb40 will automatically install this functionality.
 _Install on the server_
 ```
 sudo apt-get install squid-deb-proxy squid-deb-proxy-client;  sudo start squid-deb-proxy